List of Comets in 2013

 A List of all Comets that will reach Perihelion in 2013

-All comets no matter how faint, provided they experience their perihelion in 2013, are listed below alongside the day of discovery, next perihelion, orbital period, diameter and apparent magnitude.
+All comets no matter how faint, provided they experienced their perihelion in 2013, are listed below alongside the day of discovery, perihelion, orbital period, diameter and apparent magnitude.
 Each column is sortable.
+Simply click on the arrows at the top of each column.

 |C/2011 F1||Comet LINEAR (2011 F1)||2013/01/08||10|